OmarCastro/rofi-blocks/README.md

 ### Examples

-Additional documentation is created in the form of functional examples, you can compile and install the plugin and execute examples in examples folder to understand and play with the plugin.
+Additional documentation is created in the form of functional examples, you can compile and install the modi and execute examples in examples folder to understand and play with the modi.